vertica/VerticaPy/docs/source/examples_business_battery.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_battery_animated_bar.html

 The animated graph below shows how the cycles change throughout time.
 Another way we can verify that charging cycles are longer than discharging cycles is by looking at the average duration of each type of cycle.

 .. code-block:: python

     cycling_info.bar(
         ["type"],
         method = "avg",
-        of = "cycle_duration"
+        of = "cycle_duration",
     )

 .. ipython:: python